 - It is possible to adopt a baby from foster care.
-Infants (children under the age of 1) are a growing proportion of first-time admissions to the foster care system.
+Infants (children under the age of one year) are a growing proportion of first-time admissions to the foster care system.

 - Most children adopted from child welfare are under the age of 3.
 Nearly half of all adoptions are of children who entered care before age 1.